You are currently on Hearing Direct UK

 Speak to a member of our team today

-This entry was posted on 6th September 2017 by Gary.
+This entry was posted on 6th September 2017 by Joan McKechnie.

 Hearing aids side effects can be a major concern to new and veteran hearing aid wearers.

-In this blog post, we highlight a number of common hearing aids side effects and how you can successfully manage them.
+In this blog post, we highlight a number of common side effects and how you can successfully manage them.

 Not using the optimal hearing aid or not using it in the correct way could lead to some side effects that may bother you and make you feel uncomfortable.